KevinITS-site/KevinITS-site.github.io/another-page.md

 CHATGPT: <br>
 ![bild11](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/c6ff9d63-3297-440a-a62a-32a874df4e08)

 Gemini used the wrong IRI for Palazzo Te.
-However, we noticed that it understood that the predicate “was held “ is different from “is kept” and tried to guess an appropriate predicate for the sentence: the event Gonzaga La celeste Galleria was held in Palazzo Te by proposing “a-loc:heldAtLocation.
+However, we noticed that it understood that the predicate “was held“ is different from “is kept” and tried to guess an appropriate predicate for the sentence "The event Gonzaga La celeste Galleria was held in Palazzo Te" by proposing “a-loc:heldAtLocation.
 On the contrary, ChatGPT is not able to understand that the predicate has to be different and creates a triple with the same predicate: a-loc:hasCulturalInstituteOrsite.
 Now, we needed to verify if the predicate a-loc:heldatLocation was an appropriate property in the ArCo ontology.
 Exploring the Cultural Events and Exhibitions ontology of ArCo, we could not find the previous predicate.
-However, we discovered that among the properties related to the class “Cultural Event”, the property “cis:isHostedBySite” is included, and it refers to the site that hosts an event:
+However, we discovered that among the properties related to the class “Cultural Event”, the property <a href= "http://dati.beniculturali.it/cis/isHostedBySite"> cis:isHostedBySite</a> is included, and it refers to the site that hosts an event:

 ![bild12](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/ccacb211-b52b-431e-9174-b29d57436754)

-We then checked whether and how the predicate cis:is HostedBySite was employed in ArCo using the following query:
+We then checked whether and how the predicate <a href= "http://dati.beniculturali.it/cis/isHostedBySite"> cis:isHostedBySite</a> was employed in ArCo using the following query:

 <p style="background-color: Azure; padding: 5px;">
 PREFIX cis: <http://dati.beniculturali.it/cis/> <br>